 Personnel should be advised to take particular care not to post work information to online services unless authorised to do so, especially for chat services, internet forums, social media and artificial intelligence tools.
 Even information that appears to be benign in isolation could, along with other information, have a considerable security impact.
-In addition, to ensure that personal opinions of individuals are not misinterpreted, personnel should be advised to maintain separate work and personal accounts for online services, especially when using social media.
+In addition, to ensure that personal opinions of individuals are not misinterpreted, personnel should be advised to maintain separate work and personal user accounts for online services, especially when using social media.

-Control: ISM-0820; Revision: 5; Updated: Jan-20; Applicability: All; Essential Eight: N/A

-Personnel are advised to not post work information to unauthorised online services and to report cases where such information is posted.
+Control: ISM-0820; Revision: 5; Updated: Jan-20; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Personnel are advised to not post work information to unauthorised online services and to report cases where such information is posted.

-Control: ISM-1146; Revision: 2; Updated: Sep-18; Applicability: All; Essential Eight: N/A

-Personnel are advised to maintain separate work and personal accounts for online services.
+Control: ISM-1146; Revision: 3; Updated: Dec-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Personnel are advised to maintain separate work and personal user accounts for online services.